khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 ### Type repetitions

-Type repetitions add visual interest while drawing attention to areas of emphasis.
+- Type repetitions add visual interest while drawing attention to areas of emphasis.
 They are a more dynamic, spirited way to emphasize text.
 They can be used to emphasize a single word or a whole phrase and can animate in a variety of ways.

-Slide the text lines upward into position behind masks one line at a time, transitioning opacity from 0-100 using our interactive ease.
+- Slide the text lines upward into position behind masks one line at a time, transitioning opacity from 0-100 using our interactive ease.

 <figure class="figure" role="figure" aria-label="Type repetitions">
   <img class="figure-img gl-p-5" src="/img/brand/type-repetitions-motion.svg" alt="Type repetitions" role="img" />
   <figcaption class="figure-caption">Type repetitions</figcaption>
 </figure>

+<todo>Add reference for _interactive ease_.</todo>

 ## Transitions

 ### DevOps loop partial transition

-In addition to straight cuts, when moving from animation to footage, footage to animation, or footage to footage, use the DevOps loop transition.
+- In addition to straight cuts, when moving from animation to footage, footage to animation, or footage to footage, use the DevOps loop transition.

-**Note:** The tanuki should never be used as a transition mask.
+- The tanuki should never be used as a transition mask.
 Use only the loop itself.

+<todo>Add a reference for the _DevOps loop transition_.</todo>

 ### DevOps loop sections as mask